-Implement and Monitor L.1.
-Programme/operation teams ensure responsibilities and channels are clearly established and in place to analyse, respond and act on feedback as part of management decision-making processes

-- L.2.
-Programme/operation teams consult with and seek approval from people and communities on the analysis of feedback data, take appropriate actions to respond to the feedback, and close the feedback loop to report back on the actions taken or not take as a result of their feedback - and L.3.
-People and communities and directly participate in the analysis and interpretation of feedback data and identify the most appropriate actions to take as a result, including tracking and monitoring if issues have been successfully addressed

 - L.1.
+Programme/operation teams ensure responsibilities and channels are clearly established and in place to analyse, respond and act on feedback as part of management decision-making processes - L.2.
+Programme/operation teams consult with and seek approval from people and communities on the analysis of feedback data, take appropriate actions to respond to the feedback, and close the feedback loop to report back on the actions taken or not take as a result of their feedback - L.3.
+People and communities directly participate in the analysis and interpretation of feedback data and identify the most appropriate actions to take as a result, including tracking and monitoring if issues have been successfully addressed

+- L.1.
 Programme/operation teams include people and communities' feedback, including their satisfaction with the quality and effectiveness of activities, as a core part of monitoring, reporting and evaluation activities - L.2.
 Programme/operation teams consult with and seek approval from people and communities on the results of feedback, monitoring and evaluation processes - L.3.
-People and communities participate directly in monitoring and evaluation processes, defining criteria for quality and effectiveness based their on own experiences, with the findings shared and disseminated with them and other relevant local actors, within the organization and externally
+People and communities participate directly and evaluation monitoring processes, defining criteria for quality and effectiveness based on their experiences, with the findings shared and disseminated with them and other relevant local actors, within the organization and externally